Dexter Lawrence Among 3 Clemson Players with Failed Drug Tests for Ostarine

 Lawrence has been part of a stout Clemson defensive line that helped the Tigers finish fourth in the country in yards allowed per game and second in points allowed per game this season.
 He was named first-team All-ACC along with defensive line teammates Clelin Ferrell and Christian Wilkins.

-Lawrence checked in as the No. 20 overall prospect and No. 6 defensive lineman in Bleacher Report's Matt Miller's latest NFL draft big board update.
+Lawrence checked in as the No. 20 overall prospect and No. 6 defensive lineman on the latest big board from Bleacher Report's Matt Miller.

-His presence along the defensive front is one reason why the Tigers are 12.5-point favorites over Notre Dame in OddsShark's spread consensus.
+His presence along the defensive front is one reason why the Tigers are 12.5-point favorites over Notre Dame, per OddsShark.
 The Fighting Irish struggled to pull away from the likes of Ball State, Vanderbilt, Pittsburgh and USC on the way to an undefeated season, while Clemson won the ACC title and is looking to reach the CFP National Championship for the third time in four years.

-However, it would change the dynamic of Clemson's defense if Lawrence wasn't on the field following this failed drug test.
+But if Lawrence can't play following his failed drug test, it would change the dynamic of Clemson's defense.

 Galloway tallied five catches for 52 yards and a touchdown in the 2018 season, while Giella provided depth along the offensive line.